top of page

 32657063460_41d8fe3a6e_k.jpg

-Since 2016, the South Pasadena Prayer Breakfast has awarded a total of $21,000 in charitable donations to local organizations who actively promote prayer and service to our communities.
+Since 2016, the South Pasadena Prayer Breakfast has awarded over $25,000 in charitable donations to local organizations who actively promote prayer and service to our communities.

 Grant Application Form -